thecircleh/Sample/README.md

 # Sample

-This i sthe inital readme.txt file
+This is the inital readme.md file.